jtkovacs/jtkovacs.github.io/REFS/modeling.md

 - **Communicate what we know very simply.**
 - **Discover new things:** "Models are fertile", i.e., they have multiple and unexpected uses.

-Quotes from readings:
-organized data = information; information in context = knowledge; aptly-applied knowledge = wisdom; “How though do we acquire general wisdom?
-Advocates of liberal arts education argue for broad exposure to great works of literature and to the basic ideas from multiple disciplines.
-I agree in principle, but I believe the great books approach to be incomplete … the information pours out of the fire hose producing ever more complexity.
-How do we cope?
-What tools do we need?
-We need models.
-Models provide formal frameworks within which to embed all of this data and information.”
-“We must open dialogues between models and reality.
-By identifying when a model fails, we learn more about the conditions necessary for it to work … Models don’t have flaws so much as they have limited scope.”
 “Three attributes of physical systems (1) simple parts (2) interacting in large numbers (3) that follow fixed rules render physical models amenable to mathematics … Systems that include people as actors– and these include ecological systems – lack the three attributes that produce regularity.
 The parts of these systems aren’t simple: People are sophisticated, multi-dimensional, and capable of a range of behaviors.
 We march to our own drummers.
 Further, though billions of people exist, we interact in small to moderate sized groups.
 Finally, we don’t follow the same fixed rules.
 Unlike carbon atoms, we learn.
 We adapt.
 We do crazy things.”
-“You are a modeler … But typically, it is an implicit model in which the assumptions are hidden, their internal consistency is untested, their logical consequences are unknown, and their relation to data is unknown.”
 “[M]odels can be the focal points of teams involving experts from many disciplines.”
 “[I]n the policy sphere … models do not obviate the need for judgment.
 However, by revealing tradeoffs, uncertainties, and sensitivities, models can discipline the dialogue about options and make unavoidable judgments more considered.”
 “Models can surprise us, make us curious, and lead to new questions.
 This is what I hate about exams.
 They only show that you can answer somebody else's question, when the most important thing is: Can you ask a new question?”